MonaQuimbamba/myStandOut/content/posts/macroOnPhishingEmail.md

     for b in shellcode:
         out.write((b & 0xff).to_bytes(1, 'little'))
 ```

 The & 0xff operation correctly handles the negative values in your array by converting them to their unsigned byte equivalents (e.g., -35 becomes 221).
 This will create a binary file that you can then analyze with scdbg or other shellcode analysis tools.

 ## ShellCode analysis

-To analyze your shellcode with scdbg, use this command:
+To analyze the shellcode with scdbg, we can use this command:

 ```
 scdbg.exe /f out.bin